Pramod5474/Task_Pramod/README.md

 	* NOTE :
 	- For admin login :  use 'admin@gmail.com' as username and '12345678' for password
-	- For user login :  use 'katkarp5474@gmail.com' as username and '12345678' for password
+	- For user login :  use 'Pramod' as username and '12345678' for password

 2) tbl_account